r4victor/tenthousandmeters/content/blog/python_bts_04.md

 * The `GET_ITER` opcode pops value from the stack, calls `iter()` on it and pushes the result.
 * The `BINARY_ADD` opcode pops value from the stack, peeks another value from the top, adds the first value to the second and replaces the top value with the result.

 The value stack resides in a frame object.
 It's implemented as a part of the array called `f_localsplus`.
-The array is splitted into several parts to store different things, but, for now, we're interested only in the last part that is used for the value stack.
-The `f_valuestack` field of a frame object points to the start of the stack.
+The array is split into several parts to store different things, but only the last part is used for the value stack.
+The start of this part is the bottom of the stack.
+The `f_valuestack` field of a frame object points to it.
 To locate the top of the stack, CPython keeps the `stack_pointer` local variable, which points to the next slot after the top of the stack.
 The elements of the `f_localsplus` array are pointers to Python objects, and pointers to Python objects is what the CPython VM actually works with.

 ### Error handling and block stack

 Not all computations performed by the VM are successful.
-Suppose we try to add a string to a number like `1 + '41'`.
+Suppose we try to add a number to a string like `1 + '41'`.
 The compiler produces the `BINARY_ADD` opcode to add two objects.
 When the VM executes this opcode, it calls `PyNumber_Add()` to calculate the result:

 ```C
 case TARGET(BINARY_ADD): {